LiSeCo: Linear Semantic Control for Language Generation: Optimal Controller for Language Generation

 \subsection{Optimal Controller Design in Linear Feature Space}

-The goal is to design an intervention at each layer $t$ such that the output activation $x_t$ is modified to guarantee that it lies within the allowed region $\mathcal X_t$.
-Mathematically, this is to compute $\theta_t$ for $\tilde x_t := x_t+\theta_t(x_t)$ such that the goal is satisfied.
-In what follows, we show how $\theta_t$ can be seen as the solution to a constrained optimal control problem.
+We want to design an intervention at each layer $t$ such that the original activation $x_t$ is modified to new one $\tilde x_t$, and $\tilde x_t$ is guaranteed to lie within the allowed region $\mathcal X_t$.
+Mathematically, we need to derive $\theta_t$ for $\tilde x_t := x_t+\theta_t$ such that the goal is satisfied.
+Here, we show how $\theta_t$ can be seen as the solution to a constrained optimal control problem.
 We first pose the problem mathematically, and then introduce a relaxation that allows for an efficient online computation of the intervention $\theta_t$.
-We remark that, as shown in \Cref{lemma:activation}, control in activation space leads to reliable steering for output sequences.